 In our case, the CI/CD was mainly used for unit tests and code checks that run on every commit.

-We also use external Jenkins based automated integration tests which tests the entire solution regression.
+We also use external Jenkins-based automated integration tests, which test the entire solution regression.

 Issue Tracking